The Tour Trains

 Tour train drivers have also presented as fact a version of the unproven story that a World War II pilot flew a fighter plane between the spires of the Cathedral of Saint Helena.

-This sort of romantic hokum is harmless enough if it is presented as being just tall tales, but it is typically presented as historical fact.
+Such hooey is harmless enough if it is presented as being just tall tales, but it is typically presented as historical fact.
 Plus, the tour train is headquarted at the Montana Historical Society, which gives an unearned endorsement to the material presented on the tours.
 One important consideration is that groups of school children are taken on the tours, and they should be told the truth.

 We can only speculate why train drivers tell these tales.
 One motivation might be to put on a memorable show for the patrons, with hopes of good tips at the end of the tours.
-Unfortunately, history ends up getting short-changed.
+Unfortunately, Helena's history ends up getting short-changed.

 |